The arrangement of the upper teeth in humans. Features of the structure of teeth

 • 46, 47, 48, 36, 37 and 38 - lower molars or large chewing teeth.

-upper jaw
+Upper jaw

 • 11 and 21 - front upper incisors

-• 12 and 22 - lateral upper incisors;
+• 12 and 22 - upper lateral incisors;

-• 13 and 23 - upper fangs;
+• 13 and 23 - upper canines;

 • 14, 15, 24 and 25 - upper premolars or small chewing teeth;

-• 16, 17, 18, 26, 27 and 28 - upper molars or large chewing teeth.
+• 16, 17, 18, 26, 27 and 28 are the upper molars or large chewing teeth.

-The internal structure of the tooth
+Internal structure of the tooth

-On top of each tooth is covered with enamel.
+The top of each tooth is covered with enamel.
 It is the strongest and hardest tissue in the human body.
 In terms of strength, it is practically not inferior to diamond, since more than 96% consists of mineral calcium salts.

 The internal cavity is filled with loose soft tissue - dental pulp.
 It is located in the crown of the tooth and in the root.
 It contains many blood and lymphatic vessels and nerves.